danchoi/ri_vim/README.markdown

 If these mapping clash or you don't like them, you can override them.
 See **Changing keymappings** below.

+* `K` is automatically remapped to use ri.vim if the current buffer is a *.rb file

 ### Using the search/autocomplete window